 - CONNECTEDNESS: Children feel connected to the world around them and actively seek to contribute to their world.

 - WELLBEING: Children have a positive sense of wellbeing, including physical and mental health, personal safety and successful social functioning.

 - ACTIVE LEARNING: Encouraging children to be confident, engaged and involved.

 Our team of dedicated, qualified educators view school readiness as a holistic objective, and the early years are seen as a valuable opportunity to instil a lifelong love of learning.

 Our Kindergarten program is predominantly led by teachers who are responsible for integrating the Australian Government–approved curriculum into learning contexts.
 Supporting the teachers are full-time educators whose role is to work collaboratively with the Kindergarten teacher and the children.

-Our team sees its role as an extension of your family, working in partnership with you to ensure your child is not only a confident learner but also ready for their transition to Prep.
+Our team sees their role as being an extension of your family, working in partnership with you to ensure your child is not only a confident learner but also ready for their transition to Prep.

 The Kindy is very well organised and established and knows how to get the best with different rotations of resources and new activities all the time to keep the kids so interested and engaged.
 It’s amazing to see the kids’ growth over the year.